-There are now over 1,500 satellite clubs in secondary schools.
-One hundred and fifty of these are for girls only.
+There are now over 1,181 satellite clubs in secondary schools.
+One hundred of these are for girls only.

-Some 16,491, or nearly 70% of all schools, are fully engaged in the programme.
-This is an increase of 7%.
-Some 2,343 schools have gained a school games kitemark with 260 of these achieving the highest “gold” award—an increase from 69 schools the previous year.
-Over 100 county festivals of sport took place during the summer and winter of 2013, involving more than 100,000 young participants.
+Some 18,253 schools have registered for the school games, of which 15,342 are fully engaged in the programme.
+This is an increase of 16%.
+Some 2,000 schools have gained a school games kitemark (approximately 183 of these achieved the highest “gold” reward—an increase from 69 schools the previous year).
+Over 100 county festivals of sport took place during the summer and winter, involving more than 100,000 young participants.

-The hugely successful School Games National Finals took place in Sheffield in September, with Manchester recently being announced as this year’s host city.
+The hugely successful school games national finals took place in Sheffield in September; 1,439 of some of the UK’s best young elite athletes, 15% of whom were athletes with disabilities, took part in 12 different sports.
+Some 535 volunteers, including 411 young people, supported the competitors and spectators.
 Once again a delegation of young athletes from Brazil took part in three sports winning 15 medals.
-In return, the UK sent some of our best young disabled athletes to compete at Brazil’s school Paralympic-style games in November, finishing 10th overall in the medal table with an impressive haul of 21 gold medals, three silver and one bronze.
+In return, the UK will send a team of some of our best young disabled athletes to compete at Brazil’s school Paralympic-style games in November, providing them with valuable experience in competing against high-class international competition at a major sporting event.

-Some £150 million per year of ring-fenced funding will now go directly to primary school head teachers to spend solely on PE and sporting provision.
-An extra year’s funding was announced in the Chancellor’s autumn statement bringing the total to £450 million over the next three years.
+Some £150 million per year of ring-fenced funding has now gone directly to primary school head teachers to spend solely on PE and sporting provision.

 Disability Sport Legacy